buildingSMART-Finland/InfraModel/markdown/headers.md

 The namespaces in Inframodel file shall be the following:

-- The default namespace to be used without prefix for all LandXML elements specialized for Inframodel in schema inframodel.xsd shall be set in the root element as "{{release_directory}}"
+- The default namespace to be used without prefix for all LandXML elements specialized for Inframodel in schema inframodel.xsd shall be set in the root element as
+  "{{release_directory}}"
-- The namespace for elements in Inframodel extension schema im.xsd (if used in the file) to be used with prefix "im" shall be set in the root element as "{{release_directory}}/im"
+- The namespace for elements in Inframodel extension schema im.xsd (if used in the file) to be used with prefix "im" shall be set in the root element as
+  "{{release_directory}}/im"

 **Note: The namespace URI is not meant to be used to look up information.
 Its sole purpose is to give the namespace a unique name.**

 The schema locations may be set in an Inframodel transfer file, in which case XML Schema Instance namespace shall be declared in the root element: xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance", and the following schema locations may be set to access online:

-- The schema location for the default namespace as xsi:schemaLocation="{{release_directory}} https://github.com/buildingSMART-Finland/InfraModel/releases/download/4.2-release/inframodel.xsd"
+- The schema location for the default namespace as xsi:schemaLocation=" {{release_directory}} {{release_directory}}/inframodel.xsd"
 - If elements from im namespace are used in the file, the "im.xsd" schema location as xsi:schemaLocation="{{release_directory}}/im {{release_directory}}/im.xsd"

-**TODO: 1) check version numbers for namespace attributes 2) replace hard coded schema locations by release_path (or such) for automated generation**

 The root element (\<LandXML\>) of the transfer file is used by software to check the validity of the file structure.